-Cards are a customizable, notification-style layer that Vimeo Business members can set to appear during playback of their embedded videos.
+Cards are a customizable, notification-style layer that Vimeo Business and Vimeo Premium members can set to appear during playback of their embedded videos.
 You can make cards as simple as a headline or choose to flesh them out with a description, thumbnail, and link to any destination.

 ✦ Setting up cards on your embedded videos

-To add or edit cards for one of your videos, head to its Embed settings.
-Under the Interaction tools heading, click + Cards, email capture, then select “Card” from the dropdown menu to reveal the fields to fill out for your card.
+To add or edit cards for one of your videos, head to the Interaction tools tab of its video settings.
+Under the During video section, click + Cards, email capture, then select “Card” from the dropdown menu to reveal the fields to fill out for your card.

 At a minimum, you need to enter a title for your card and the timestamp for when you want it to first appear during your video.
 You also have the option to add a description, link, and thumbnail.
 As you’re editing your card, you’ll see the player preview update in real-time.